maoschanz/gedit-plugin-markdown_preview/README.md

 - it can open most relative links (as an option, because WebKit2GTK can't load URIs with special characters)
 - it can apply a CSS stylesheet to the preview (markdown only)

-The preview be displayed in the side panel or in the bottom panel
+The preview be displayed in the side panel or in the bottom panel, and this setting can be changed dynamically.

 ----